awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 ## Using the CloudTrail Console to Create an Athena Table for CloudTrail Logs<a name="create-cloudtrail-table-ct"></a>

-You can create a non\-partitioned Athena table for querying CloudTrail logs directly from the older CloudTrail console\.
+You can create a non\-partitioned Athena table for querying CloudTrail logs directly from the CloudTrail console\.
 Creating an Athena table from the CloudTrail console requires that you be logged in with an IAM user or role that has sufficient permissions to create tables in Athena\.

-**Note**
-These steps do not work with the newer CloudTrail console\.
-Either use the older CloudTrail console, or [create the table manually in the Athena console](#create-cloudtrail-table)\.
 + For information about setting up permissions for Athena, see [Setting Up](setting-up.md)\.
 + For information about creating a table with partitions, see [Manually Creating the Table for CloudTrail Logs in Athena](#create-cloudtrail-table)\.